hasithperera/APRS_tracker-buildday/README.md

 ## Bluetooth KISS TNC

-- Based on the interest we part 2 of the build day was developed for advanced users who needed APRS decode capabilitiles
+- Based on the interest, we added a part 2 for the build day that was developed for advanced users who needed APRS decode capabilities.
-- A self powered KISS TNC PCB was designed
+- A self powered KISS TNC PCB was designed to carry existing firmware.
+	- Initial testing with APRSDroid and YAAC showed promising results
 - V1 PCB for the APRS KISS TNC

 ![300](res/Pasted%20image%2020250407184240.png)